-The following types of cultivation permits will be offered at a maximum density of one (1) cultivation permit per applicant per legal parcel.
+The following types of cultivation permits will be offered through the M2C3P at a maximum density of one (1) cultivation permit per applicant per legal parcel.
 However, if a single legal parcel is owned by multiple individuals residing in separate habitable residential units on that legal parcel, each owner may individually apply for a permit to cultivate medical cannabis, provided that the cumulative total square footage of cultivation of all owners shall not exceed the total maximum square footage allowed based on the permit type.
 All owners seeking to cultivate in this manner shall initiate the application process at the same time; any partial owner of the legal parcel not cultivating medical cannabis shall provide a statement, as part of the application, that he or she will not so cultivate.

-- (A) "Type C" for outdoor cultivation using no artificial lighting of a maximum of 2,500 square feet of total canopy size on one legal parcel. - (B) "Type C-A" for indoor cultivation using exclusively artificial lighting not to exceed 2,500 square feet of cultivation area within a structure or structures on one legal parcel.
+- (A) "Type C" for outdoor cultivation using no artificial lighting of a maximum of 25 plants or 2,500 square feet of total canopy size on one legal parcel. - (B) "Type C-A" for indoor cultivation using exclusively artificial lighting not to exceed 2,000 square feet of cultivation area within a structure on one legal parcel. - (C) "Type C-B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 2,500 square feet of cultivation area within a structure on one legal parcel. - (D) "Type 1" for outdoor cultivation using no artificial lighting of 26 to 50 plants or 2,501 to 5,000 square feet of total canopy size on one legal parcel. - (E) "Type 1A" for indoor cultivation using exclusively artificial lighting not to exceed 5,000 square feet of cultivation area within a structure on one legal parcel. - (F) "Type 1B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 5,000 square feet of cultivation area on one legal parcel. - (G) "Type 2" for outdoor cultivation using no artificial lighting of 51 to 99 plants or 5,001 to 10,000 square feet of total canopy size on one legal parcel.

-- (C) "Type C-B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 2,500 square feet of cultivation area within a structure or structures on one legal parcel. - (D) "Type 1" for outdoor cultivation using no artificial lighting of 2,501 to 5,000 square feet of total canopy size on one legal parcel. - (E) "Type 1A" for indoor cultivation using exclusively artificial lighting 2,501 to 5,000 square feet of cultivation area within a structure or structures on one legal parcel. - (F) "Type 1B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) of 2,501 to 5,000 square feet of cultivation area within a structure or structures on one legal parcel. - (G) "Type 2" for outdoor cultivation using no artificial lighting of 5,001 to 10,000 square feet of total canopy size on one legal parcel. - (H) "Type 2A" for indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure or structures of 5,001 to 10,000 square feet on one legal parcel. - (I) "Type 2B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) of 5,001 to 10,000 square feet of cultivation area within a structure or structures on one legal parcel on one legal parcel. - (J) "Type 4" for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
-The nursery product may take the form of vegetative and non-flowering starts or may be in the form of seeds, if the applicant is applying as a seed producer under this type of permit.
+- (H) "Type 2A" for indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure of 5,001 to 10,000 square feet on one legal parcel. - (I) "Type 2B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) having a cumulative cultivation area within a structure of 5,001 to 10,000 square feet on one legal parcel. - (J) "Type 4" for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
+The nursery product shall be in the vegetative and non-flowering state or in the form of seeds, if the applicant is applying as a seed producer under this type of permit.
 The cumulative cultivation area shall not exceed 22,000 square feet on one legal parcel.